 AdTech & Digital Media Newsletter

-Welcome to the first in a series of newsletters prepared by Arnold & Porter’s AdTech and Digital Media group.
-These newsletters will cover legal developments relevant to the adtech and digital media industries, the state of M&A and investment activity in the industries, and updates regarding Arnold & Porter’s activity in the space.
+Welcome to the November/December 2022 newsletter prepared by Arnold & Porter’s AdTech and Digital Media group.
+This newsletter includes legal and regulatory developments relevant to the AdTech and Digital Media industries, the state of venture investment activity in the AdTech industry, and updates regarding Arnold & Porter’s activity in the space.

 In this issue: